As we leave behind the Burr Lane Brentnalls , Adeline takes us on to meet some other residents of Burr Lane.

 It was approaching 11.30 pm on a late September night in 1891 and Achilles Rawdin Brown junior, only son of Achilles Rawdin Brown senior, was ready for bed, when he heard a knock at the door of their Burr Lane home.
 Upon answering it, he saw neighbour Ernall Brentnall standing there, somewhat agitated and seeking assistance.
 Ernall had just discovered a vagrant in his front yard, on his hands and knees, with a jacket over his head.
 He had tried to move the man but realised that he couldn’t do this on his own.
 And so, accompanied by Achilles, he managed to carry the man across the road on to some waste land.
 Achilles senior was then called by his son and his expert medical assessment that the man was close to death alarmed Ernall, who sped off to fetch the police.

-By the time of the inquest the next day, the identity of the deceased had been established.
-He was 48-year-old John Thomas Glossop, an unmarried painter, born, and living all his life, in Ilkeston.
+By the time of the inquest that afternoon, the identity of the deceased had been established.
+He was 48-year-old John Thomas Glossop, an unmarried painter, born, and living almost all his life, in Ilkeston.
 His deceased father John had for many years traded as a currier in the town, at one time using a shop close to Mount Street.
 His youngest sister, Elizabeth Ann, had married Cotmanhay coalminer Ezekiel Sisson in 1874 and in recent times had lost touch with her brother … even though both never moved out of the town.
+John Thomas had spent some time away from Ilkeston — in October 1867, at the Nottingham Quarter Sessions, he had been found guilty, while working as a book-keeper for Thomas North in Basford, of stealing from his employer.
+He was sentenced to 12 months in jail, with hard labour

-A few days earlier an old acquaintance, widow Sarah Ann Shaw (nee Calladine) of Station Road, had written a letter for John Thomas, addressed to another sister, Ellen Maria Clarke, at Matlock, pleading with her to come to Ilkeston to rescue him from his destitution and debts.
+A few days before his death, an old acquaintance, widow Sarah Ann Shaw (nee Calladine) of Station Road, had written a letter for John Thomas, addressed to another sister, Ellen Maria Clarke, at Matlock, pleading with her to come to Ilkeston to rescue him from his destitution and debts.
 The widow paid for his penny stamp, gave him 8d and some tea … but he was too filthy to let into her house !!
-And if the letter reached Ellen Maria it was unfortunately too late to save her brother.
+And if the letter reached Ellen Maria it was unfortunately too late to save her brother

-This finished the houses on the East Side of Burr Lane, there were no more buildings until you came to Albion Place. …..
+Adeline points out that “this finished the houses on the East Side of Burr Lane, there were no more buildings until you came to Albion Place. ” where we meet the Ball family.